CodingNomads/mentor-docs/docs/05_tools.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Kho8-5TcapE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Please follow this workflow to keep track of the time you spend working with your student. **Your compensation is based on the recorded tixme, and the invoices you generate (see next step).**
+Please follow this workflow to keep track of the time you spend working with your student. **Your compensation is based on the recorded time, and the invoices you generate (see next step).**

-### Mentor_Admin and Community Support Projects
+### Community Support Project
-We will also invite you to two projects called _mentor_admin_ and _Community Support_. _Mentor_admin_ can be used for miscellaneous administrative activities such as internal meetings (e.g., _Python Mentors Meeting_). _Community Support_ can be used to answer questions on the forum or the general Discord channels (i.e., helping students for which you don’t have a specific project).
+We will also invite you to the _Community Support_ project.
+This ToppTracker project can be used to answer questions on Discord including the general community support Discord channels (i.e., helping students for which you don’t have a specific project).

+You are encouraged to answer any and all questions that are posted by any CodingNomads student on any community channel within CodingNomads’ Discord server.
+All CodingNomads mentors are permitted to bill for up to two (2) hours per week for answering general student questions and supporting students on any community Discord channel or thread.
+However, mentors are not permitted to bill for community support on private 1-on-1 channels.
+Billable community support must be visible to the community.
+Private 1-on-1 channels are only billable by mentors when working with a student assigned by CodingNomads.
+If you would like to extend the weekly maximum of two (2) billable hours for general community Discord support, this will need to be previously agreed upon in writing by both you and CodingNomads.

-**When charging to these two projects, please put both a keyword (from the list above) and a specific description in the TopTracker activity description.** For example: “Discord: supporting Tiffany, connecting to databases, general JDBC” or “Forum: responded to this question: https://forum.codingnomads.co/t/lab-9-data-wrangle-a-dataset/1244”.
-This desription format helps us to understand how to allocate budget for these two projects.
+**When charging to the community support project, please put both a keyword (from the list above) and a specific description in the TopTracker activity description.** For example: “Discord: supporting Tiffany, connecting to databases, general JDBC”.

 ### Wait, but what if I forget turn on my tracker?!
 Or, even worse, forget to turn it off!?!
 On its web application, in the "my activities" tab, TopTracker allows you to manually add, edit, or delete time.